camunda/camunda-docs/docs/apis-tools/console-api/tutorial.md

 :::note

 In this tutorial, we will execute arguments to view, create, and delete clients.
-You can examine the framework for these arguments in the `cli.js` file before getting started.
+You can examine the framework for processing these arguments in the `cli.js` file before getting started.

 :::